About tualatin valley academy handbells

 Interested in helping out?
 Here’s how!

-• Donate your time and expertise - we are hoping to make a video of the kids performing and will need videographers, sound technicians, editors, and lighting.
+Donate your time and expertise - we are hoping to make video and audio recordings of the students performing and will need videographers, sound technicians, editors, and lighting.